mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 #### 1:04:28

 > 7\.
 Only the enlightened are awakened to reality as it is; compared with their vision of true reality, our normal experience is that of a **dream**, unreal and not be taken seriously.
-Nagarjuna, in his great commentary, gives the following explanation of the simile of the dream: “(a) There is no reality in a dream, and yet, while one dreams, one believes in the reality of the things one sees in the dream.
+Nāgārjuna, in his great commentary, gives the following explanation of the simile of the dream: “(a) There is no reality in a dream, and yet, while one dreams, one believes in the reality of the things one sees in the dream.
 After one has woken up one recognizes the falseness of the dream and laughs at oneself.
 Just so a man who is plunged into the dreamy state which results from his fettered existence, has a belief in things which do not exist.
 But when he has found the Path, then, at the moment of enlightenment, he understands that there is no reality in them and he laughs at himself. (b) A dreamer, by the force of his dream, sees a thing where there is nothing.
 Just so a man, by the force of the dreamy state which results from ignorance, believes in the existence of all sorts of things which do not exist, such as I and mine, male and female, etc. (c) In a dream one rejoices although there is nothing enjoyable, one is angry although there is nothing to annoy, one is frightened although there is nothing to frighten.
 So do the beings with regard to the things of the world.”
 Therefor, like the things seen in a dream, the dharmas, although they do not exist, are nevertheless seen and heard and one is aware of them.

 Let’s read all of them.
 Number eight: